jokeofweek/ticcat/readme.md

 # Ticcat

 ## What is Ticcat?
 Ticcat is a simple Tic-Tac-Toe-over-HTTP server.
-It provides an API for letting two clients connect and play a game of tic-tac-toe on an arbitrary sized board all over HTTP.
+It provides an API for letting two clients connect and play a game of tic-tac-toe all over HTTP.
 All API requests should respond with some JSON indicating either an error or success.

 ## Why?
-I'm taking an AI class and wanted to test out various Tic-Tac-Toe strategies on boards which were larger than 3x3.
+I'm taking an AI class and wanted to test out minimax on a simple game that I could play, so I figured Tic-Tac-Toe would be an easy game to setup.
 I also wanted to be able to play against an AI as well as pit various AIs against each other.

 ## Server Setup
 To get the server running, simply clone this repo: